© 2003 Kheel Center for Labor-Management Documentation and Archives, Cornell University Library

 Names:

-Central Council of Trade Unions (Soviet Union)
+Central Union of Trade Unions (Soviet Union)

-Institute of Soviet American Relations.
+Institute of Soviet American Relations

 Subjects: